 - One or more, insulated wires called leads, or electrodes, that are placed into the brain

 - The neurostimulator, which puts out the electric current.
-The stimulator is similar to a heart pacemaker.
-It is usually placed under the skin near the collarbone, but may be placed elsewhere in the body
+The stimulator is like a heart pacemaker.
+It is usually placed under the skin below the collarbone, but may be placed elsewhere in the body

 - In some people another thin, insulated wire called an extension is added to connect the lead to the neurostimulator

 Surgery is done to place each part of the neurostimulator system.
 In adults, the whole system can be placed in 1 or 2 stages (two separate surgeries).

 Stage 1 is usually done under local anesthesia, meaning you are awake, but pain-free.
 (In children, general anesthesia is given.)